-When Dr. Daniel Frings, Associate Professor in Psychology, is asked what he most enjoys about working at LSBU, his answer requires little thought.
+When Prof. Daniel Frings, Professor of Social Psychology, is asked what he most enjoys about working at LSBU, his answer requires little thought.
 "Every day is a fresh challenge," he says.
 "There's always the chance to learn something new, as well as teaching others.
 It's a great environment for research and a fantastic mix of students, which can lead to a lively teaching atmosphere."

 It's an environment that Daniel credits with helping to direct his research as a social psychologist.
 "One good example would be an in-class discussion about what it means to be 'British', and also what it means to be a 'student'," he says.
 "It really kickstarted one of the projects I am now working on."

 Working in a collaborative way

 The majority of Daniel's research is undertaken as part of the Centre for Addictive Behaviours Research group.
 "Between us, we study a wide range of topics around addictive behaviour," he explains.
 "It ranges from smoking and alcohol use to food addictions and gambling.
 We work in a very collaborative way and involve our students in all areas of the research."

 One example that Daniel highlights as demonstrating how the group works is work by a PhD student looking at the role of social identity in recovering addicts.
 "It's an area that more and more researchers are finding interesting," he says, "so I'm really looking forward to studying it in the future."

 Fields of investigation